petk/awesome-dojo/README.md

 ## Contributing and License

-Thanks to all [current contributors](https://github.com/peterkokot/awesome-dojo/graphs/contributors) who have helped build this awesome Dojo list.
-You are most welcome to [contribute](CONTRIBUTING.md) as well to this amazing Dojo Toolkit list.
-License: you can do [whatever you like](LICENSE) like with it.
+You are most welcome to [contribute](CONTRIBUTING.md) to this awesome Dojo Toolkit list as well.

+Big thanks to all current [contributors](https://github.com/peterkokot/awesome-dojo/graphs/contributors) who have helped build this awesome Dojo list.

+This work is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE).
+Feel free to create also your list if you find this list insufficient.
+But having everything on "one place" would be better for easier maintaining of the awesome-dojo list.